(Published February 2013, last updated February 2026)

 As you get closer to Santiago, competition for a cheap bed can be pretty stiff, but in France, you are unlikely to find yourself stranded or having to walk on to the next town.

-Nowadays, people walk the Chemin de Saint-Jacques for a variety of reasons—sometimes for the physical challenge, sometimes as a walking meditation, often for religious reasons—and in a variety of ways—alone, in a guided group, with friends, in short stages or in one huge concentrated effort.
+Nowadays, people walk the Chemin de Saint-Jacques for a variety of reasons—sometimes for the physical challenge, sometimes to find meaning or reset after a difficult period in their life, often for religious reasons—and in a variety of ways—alone, in a guided group, with friends, in short stages or in one huge concentrated effort.

 For me, it’s an opportunity to soak up some glorious scenery as I wander from one mouth-watering meal to the next.